 If you still have more questions, feel free to ask in the comment section below!
 What has your experience been with other HIFIMAN or open headphones?
 Do you prefer planar magnetic cans, or will this be your first time giving them a try?

-If you’d like to see more information or the most current pricing info, use either of the links below!
+If you’d like to see more information or the most current pricing info, click the link below!

 Thanks for stopping by to check out our review, we look forward to hearing from you!